An Experienced West Georgia Car Accident Attorney Will Help Level the Playing Field.

 Get personal attention.

 We do not run a high volume “mill”, passing off cases to inexperienced associates or a team of paralegals.
 We personally devote to every case and we make a point of staying on top of all cases to make sure they are headed in the right direction.
 We start preparing your case for trial from the day it comes through the door until the day it settles or goes to trial.
 This is a lot of work, but it is the only way to make sure you get the most for your personal injury claim.
+And we are right here with nearby offices in Douglas County and Vinings.

 Less stress, less hassle, and more money.